pbrinkmeier/kit-lecture-notes/betriebssysteme/04-process-api.md

 ## Application Binary Interface

 The **Application Binary Interface** (ABI) standardizes communication between applications and the OS.
 It may specify executable/object file layout, calling conventions, stack alignment rules etc. The **calling conventions** define the way function calls are implemented in order to achieve interoperatibility across compilers.
+In C, these conventions are (historically) called **cdecl**.

 **Example**: SystemV AMD64 ABI (used in Linux, BSD and OS X)

-## System Calls

-## Process API
+### x86 calling conventions

+When a function is called, the calling function

+- saves the state of the local scope
+- sets up parameters where the called function can find them
+- jumps to (*calls*) the called function

+The called function

+- sets up a new local scope
+- runs its body (which may include calling other functions)
+- puts the return value where the calling function can find them
+- jumps back (*returns*) to the calling function